ucsffrancislab/genomics/data/20250700-AGS-CIDR-ONCO-IL370/20250618-quick_test/README.md

 need to create case lists for all datasets and subsets (done for onco and il370?)
 	These are used in the gwasurvivr and spacox scripts.
 	Are these "cases" then compared against ALL other samples?
 Doesn't seem right.
+	The Onco lists do match the above naming convention ( 0_WG0238627-DNAA08_AGS40816 )

 	AGS_i370_HGG_IDHmut_meta_cases
 	AGS_i370_HGG_IDHwt_meta_cases